dluecking/pR1SE_australian_lakes/README.md

 2. then screen binned/not-binned contigs and select ones with hits >4000 bp and at least 4 (might be more for us, since for 4/4 for pleos, so we have to go higher?)
 3. further downstream quality control

+Note: after 2 iterations the profiles did not return any new results.

 ![image](./pictures/cluster_generation.png)

 ### Notes from Tomas